PIAsimoV/projet_ia/README.md

 * `clean` : remove all existing binaries in the folder.

-**A WI-FI must be connected in order to execute correctly**.
+**A WI-FI camera must be connected in order to ensure the code execute correctly**.
 If **usb_alexnet** is used, then a simple USB camera can be used.

 Finally, just use the wanted binary to execute the code.
-Warnings during execution are expected but do not worry (well, you should not be *that* worried).
+Warnings during execution are expected but do not worry as long as no errors shows up everything should work fine.